-Be careful on how much water you add!
+3. Be careful about how much water you add!
 Add just a few drops enough to hold everything together or it will become a sloppy mess that’s almost impossible to take off!

-To have a better chance of your plant in your seed bomb of growing, put your seed bomb into a pot of compost and rub the compost in.
-Take it out form into a ball and dip it in again.
-You can keep repeating this process till about four times, then you most likely have covered the seed bomb with the compost.
+5. To have a better chance of your plant in your seed bomb growing, put your seed bomb into a pot of compost and rub the compost in.
+Take it out from into a ball and dip it in again.
+You can keep repeating this process about four times, then you most likely have covered the seed bomb with the compost.

-- Combine the clay, soil and 1 part water well.
+- Combine the clay, soil, and 1 part water well.
 Make sure that there are no lumps.
-Add water, little by little, until the mixture has the consistency as that of a playdough.
+Add water, little by little, until the mixture has the consistency as that of play dough.

 - Add the seeds and keep kneading until the seeds have mixed well with the soil mixture.
 Add more water if needed.

-- Just like working with a playdough, take small bits of the mixture and shape them into balls of about one inch diameter.
-If the balls are not holding well together and crumbling, add a few more water.
+- Just like working with playdough, take small bits of the mixture and shape them into balls of about one-inch diameter.
+If the balls are not holding well together and crumbling, add a few more watering.

-Place them carefully inside a cardboard box and let dry for 24-48 hours.
+6. Place them carefully inside a cardboard box and let them dry for 24-48 hours.
 Do NOT let the seed balls get wet or they will crumble.

 7. After two days, it’s time for the kids to ‘plant’ these bombs!
 All they have to do is gently toss them all over their target area — don’t throw them hard.

 Now their mission is done and they can let Mother Nature take over!
 No need to bury them or water them. :)